omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 In order to implement routing, we should determine URL and the HTTP method.

 - The HTTP method is defined by a method that we use on the `app` variable according to the HTTP method that we are aiming for.
 We can choose between `.get()`, `.post()`, `.patch()`, `.delete()`.
-- The URl is then defined in the HTTP method as the first argument.
+- The URL is then defined in the HTTP method as the first argument.
 The second argument would a callback function that would be executed as a response.
-This callback function, again, has access to the request and the response object.
+This callback function, again, has access to the **request** and the **response** object.

 ```js
 app.get("/", (req, res) => {